xTornaido/Heartbleed/README.md

         ===> Commands <===

             "1": Used to view folders in specified directory.
+            "2": Used to send message box with message and title and get response.

 You can always add more commands if you like.